gibbok/vim-cheat-sheet/README.md

 `f[caracther]` = find character and move cursor at that position `t[caracther]` = find character and move cursor at one position before

+`H` go to higher part of the screen
+`M` go to the midle part of the screen
+`L` go to the lower part of the screen